pik4ez/winBuddy/readme.md

 ### License:
 Pretty much the BSD license, just don't repackage it and call it your own please!
 Also if you do make some changes, feel free to make a pull request and help make things more awesome!

+# Fork Info
+* ShowBorders set to NO by default.